QUICK ANSWER

 Local decision Why it matters in South Miami-Dade

-Broker model Team, franchise, boutique, bilingual, first-time buyer, investor, new-construction, and land-edge offices train new agents differently.
+Broker model Team, franchise, boutique, bilingual, first-time buyer, investor, new-construction, military-relocation, and land-edge offices train new agents differently.

 Test timing Pearson VUE availability changes, so confirm open seats inside your Pearson VUE account after DBPR approval.